chanzuckerberg/idetik/ultrack-prototype/backend/README.md

 ```

+Then mv `mock_data.json` to `../data/mock_data.json`.
+If `ultrack_tmp.db` already exists and you want to update it (which is likely), you will need to remove it before running the command above.

-Otherwise, mock data is avaialable via the development server at `http://localhost:8000/mock-data`.
+Otherwise, mock data is available via the development server at `http://localhost:8000/mock-data`.
 Mock data endpoints are:
 * `/task` - GET all tasks.
 This route accepts query parameters `rng_seed` and `num_tasks` to control
   how many tasks are returned and the seed used to generate them.